 Applicants for the above Scholarship will be required to also apply for all other research awards for which they are eligible.
 The value of any Scholarship awarded will be reduced appropriately to take account of payments from other sources.
 Election will be conditional upon admission by the University's Postgraduate Admissions Office.

 Applications from current Postgraduate Students of St John's

 Suitably qualified current PhD Students of St John's are required to fill in a separate ‘Form of Application for a Research Scholarship’.
 Students who apply on this form will be considered for any College scholarships for which they are eligible.
 The forms should be obtained electronically from the Postgraduate Administrator, Postgraduate Office, St. John's College (email@example.com) no earlier than 1 December 2021 and no later than 31 January 2022.
 The closing date for receipt of forms by the College is 1 March.
 Please note that current PhD students of St John's who have already been awarded full funding from other funding bodies before 1 March 2022 are not eligible to enter the 2022 Competition.

 Applications from Members of other Cambridge colleges

-Former and current students of other Cambridge colleges are asked to contact the St John's College Postgraduate Office for further information before nominating their preference colleges on the Graduate Application Form (via the Applicant Portal) supplied by the University's Graduate Admissions Office.
+Former and current students of other Cambridge colleges are asked to contact the St John's College Postgraduate Office for further information before nominating their preference colleges on the Postgraduate Application Form (via the Applicant Portal) supplied by the University's Postgraduate Admissions Office.
 They may also be asked to fill in a separate 'Form of Application for a Research Scholarship' (contact details and deadlines as above).